openshift/enhancements/enhancements/machine-config/pre-assigning-nodes-to-machine-config-pools-4-8.md

 }
 ```

+#### User flow

+1. Install the core cluster
+2. Install the Node Label Operator via OLM
+3. Create the CRs that describe which Labels to apply to Node(s)
+   based on `Node.name`
+5. Configure any CRs that describe Label domains that the NLO
+   owns exclusively (and is therefor allowed to remove unknown
+   Labels from Nodes)
+7. Deploy additional Nodes
+8. Observe that Nodes have the Labels applied
+9. Deploy additional Nodes and/or change which Labels should be
+   applied to existing Nodes

 ### User Stories

 1. As an admin, I want Nodes to have a specific set of labels based on their